svendula/MultiRankS/README.md

 # Estimating the underlying signal from multiple ranked lists
 Vendula Svendova, Michael G. Schimek

-Here the source code and genomic application and results are provided.
+Here the source code and genomic application data and results are provided.

 ## Source code